bgartdu/EmployeeSummary/README.md

 ## Description

 This is a team page generator using node.
+For this homework I relied heavily on the assistance of a tutor.
+I did understand it more though.

 ## Table of Contents